 Episode 5 - Act 5 Makoto - Sailor Jupiter

 Perhaps this wouldn't be such a big deal here as it is in Japan...
 I guess that might be why I'm not super wowed by this episode.
-It seems like a big cultural difference, here, if a girl is strong, that's considered a good thing, especially if she's good at sports.
-But in Japan, they seem to kind of look down on (figuratively anyway) girls who are taller and/or more aggressive or physical.
+It seems like a big cultural difference; here, if a girl is strong, that's considered a good thing, especially if she's good at sports.
+But in Japan, they seem to kind of look down on girls who are more aggressive or physical.

 Ah well, it turns out anyway that Makoto is actually a whiz in the domestic sphere.
-She tells Usagi that she lives alone, but it's not probed into further (what happened to her parents and with her old school and all that), but Usagi is impressed by her mad bento skills.
+She tells Usagi that she lives alone, but it's not probed into further (what happened to her parents and with her old school and all that), but Usagi is impressed by Makoto's mad bento-making skills.

 So then, following the formula, the Sailor Scouts get caught up in a demonic bridal shop, and of course, Makoto has to awaken to her powers, become Sailor Jupiter, and defeat the evil.

 I like Makoto as a character.
 She's clearly faced some bad hardships with poverty and bullying, and Usagi's friendship is necessary to her as a way of making her feel comfortable at her new school.
 This is probably the only episode so far that made my eyes well up, so there's that.

 Otherwise, this episode really just follows the expected formula established by previous Sailor Scouts' awakenings, so it wasn't all that climactic.

 But, even as an average episode, it was still pretty good.